Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Emergence of Chern-Simons gauge theory

+where $C^{ab}_{kl}$ are defined by $C^{ab}_{kl}[\pi_{lb},\pi_{nc}]=\delta^a_{c}\delta_{kn}$, i.e., $C^{ab}=-i\epsilon^{ab}\delta_{kl}$. {Due to the noncommutative nature of the operators in quantum mechanics, here we shall emphasize that after quantization, the Dirac bracket method could suffer from the ordering of operators\cite{dirac3}.
+With the $C^{ab}_{kl}$ being constant in our special case, this ordering problem may disappear, though the application of a Dirac bracket in quantum theory, in general, is still delicate.
+Keeping this in mind, we have}

-which reflects the non-commutativity of electron positions in the lowest Landau level.
-This non-commutativity tells us that the geometry of the lowest Landau level is better described as a non-commutative geometry and there are some collective modes.
-The existence of the collective modes is due to the non-zero $[x_{ia},x_{jb}]_D$, otherwise the Dirac bracket would be zero.
+which reflects the noncommutativity of electron positions in the lowest Landau level.
+This noncommutativity tells us that the geometry of the lowest Landau level is better described as a noncommutative geometry and there are some collective modes.
+The existence of the collective modes is due to the nonzero $[x_{ia},x_{jb}]_D$; otherwise, the Dirac bracket would be zero.
 Since $[\pi_{ia},\hat Y_{jb}]=0$, Dirac brackets of $\hat Y_{ia}$'s are the same as the usual commutators: